Preferential orientation of slender elastic floaters in gravity waves: Introduction

-Recently, we described the preferential orientation mechanism using a diffractionless theory.
+In recent work, we have described the preferential orientation mechanism using a diffractionless theory \cite{herreman2024preferential,dhote2025flexible}.
 In this framework, the incident wave field is assumed to remain unaltered by the presence of the floater, which amounts to neglecting diffraction and radiation effects (Froude-Krylov approximation).
 The theory applies to both rigid \cite{herreman2024preferential} and perfectly flexible floaters \cite{dhote2025flexible} smaller than the wavelength, and received experimental validation.
-The present work extends this diffractionless approach to the hydroelastic regime for a thin floating plate by incorporating bending rigidity, thereby connecting the solid and perfectly flexible limits.
+The present work extends this diffractionless approach to the hydroelastic regime for thin slender floating plates in waves.
+By introducing bending rigidity in the model, we can connect the solid and perfectly flexible limits that were previously described.
 Our model is most predictive for slender floaters whose three characteristic dimensions remain small compared with the wavelength:~{\it wavelength $\gg$ length $\gg$ width $\gg$ height}.
 In this limit, we find that preferential orientation is either longitudinal or transverse, depending on how the non-dimensional number $F$ compares to a critical value $F_c$: \bse \be F = \frac{kL_x^2}{\bar{h}} \quad, \quad \left \{ \right. \ee where $k$ is the incoming wavenumber, $L_x$ the floater's length and $\overline{h}$ the equilibrium submersion depth.
 The critical value $F_c$ depends on the shape and on the rigidity of the floater.
 For solid rectangular parallelepipeds, we obtain $F_c=60$, in close agreement with experimental observations \cite{herreman2024preferential}.
 For very flexible strips, we found that the preferential orientation is always longitudinal \cite{dhote2025flexible}, meaning that $F_c \rightarrow +\infty$ in that limit.
-In the present article, we show that, for slender elastic plates, the critical value is \be F_c \approx 60 + \Wietze{\frac{5}{42}} \left( \frac{L_x}{L_D} \right)^4. \ee \ese This formula correctly reproduces the rigid and flexible limits, $F_c=60$ and $F_c \rightarrow + \infty$, respectively.
+In the present article, we show that, for slender elastic plates, the critical value is \be F_c \approx 60 + \frac{5}{42} \left( \frac{L_x}{L_D} \right)^4. \ee \ese This formula correctly reproduces the rigid and flexible limits, $F_c=60$ and $F_c \rightarrow + \infty$, respectively.
 The origin of the variation of $F_c$ with $L_x/L_D$ is the non-uniform submersion depth along the long axis.
 As shown in Refs.~\cite{herreman2024preferential} and \cite{dhote2025flexible}, spatial variation in submersion has a strong impact on a part of the mean yaw moment that favors the transverse orientation.
 As can be seen in figure \ref{FIGD}, immersion depth is indeed strongly affected by the bending rigidity: it is maximally varying for solid floaters, constant for perfectly flexible floaters, and somewhere in between for elastic floaters.